Should I Sell, Rent Or Downsize When I Retire?

 If you need regular care, and can no longer live alone, even with help from friends and family, then you may wish to move into a care home or nursing home.
 Care homes offer accommodation and meals alongside personal care, while nursing homes are able to offer all of this as well as nursing care – often an option for those who have fallen ill.

 If you’re considering moving abroad for your retirement instead, don’t forget to read our Moving Abroad guide to ensure you’re fully prepared to emigrate.

 Whether selling, downsizing or renting is the right option for you, you’ll still need to sell your current home first.
-If you’d like to speed the process along, while removing the added stress of house chains and avoiding costs such as solicitor and estate agent fees, then consider a quick house sale with Good Move.
+If you’d like to speed the process along, while removing the added stress of house chains and avoiding costs such as solicitor and estate agent fees, then consider a house buying company like Good Move.